-Following Dowling’s time-consuming swim, other candidates started experimenting on how to use the tide to their advantage.
+Following Dowling’s time-consuming swim, other candidates started experimenting with how to use the tide to their advantage.
 But it wasn’t until 1927, when Byron Summers moved the start to East 136th Street in Harlem River, that the finish time saw a massive improvement.
-His 8:56 is a respectable time still to this day.
+His 8:56 is a respectable time to this day.

 Once she was rid of her fever, Diana Nyad made a second attempt.
-Already as a child, she’d made a habit out of doing unusual things, and in adolescence she started doing things that were abnormal.
+As a child, she’d made a habit out of doing unusual things, and this continued through her adolescence.

 Diana was born into material wealth in the center of New York City.
-Her father was a stock broker and parts of the family fortune came from a strange product.
-“Mrs. Winslow’s Soothing Syrup” was a mixture containing morphine invented by Diana’s mother’s grandfather in the mid-nineteenth century.
+Her father was a stock broker but the bulk of the family fortune came from a strange product invented by Diana’s mother’s grandfather in the mid-nineteenth century.
+“Mrs. Winslow’s Soothing Syrup” was a mixture containing morphine.
 “Efficiently puts any man or animal to sleep” was the slogan spread in newspapers, recipe books and wall calendars at a time when advertising was still in its infancy.
-Happy parents with small children used it for putting their children to sleep and people in the thin-walled houses of the time were finally able to sleep through the night.
+Happy parents with small children used it to put their children to sleep and people in the thin-walled apartments of the time were finally able to sleep through the night.

 Mrs. Winslow’s Soothing Syrup was a big success and the secret recipe was exported to London.
 The morphine dose was low enough to ensure that the children probably didn’t suffer from any withdrawal.
-The parents didn’t make the connection between the product and the fact that their children became constipated when the morphine was working and that they tended to suffer from diarrhea once the effect wore off.
-Or perhaps they felt that a good night’s sleep was worth the price of extra dirty cloth diapers.
-At any rate, this chloroform for babies was able to create a family fortune before the mixture was classified as “bad” by the American Medical Association.
+The parents didn’t make the connection between the product and their children’s’ bowel movements: constipation when the morphine was working and diarrhea once the effect wore off.
+Or perhaps they felt that a good night’s sleep was worth the price of additional dirty cloth diapers.
+This chloroform for babies created a family fortune before the mixture was classified as “bad” by the American Medical Association.

-As Diana’s mother was well-off, there were no financial obstacles when she divorced her stock broker husband in 1952, when Diana was three years old.
+As Diana’s mother was well-off, there were no financial obstacles when she divorced her stock broker husband in 1952, when Diana was 3 years old.
 Diana’s mother remarried a Greek construction magnate named Aristotle; a name shared with the ancient scientist who was an early specialist in the movement of animal and human bodies on both land and in water.
 The last name of the mother’s new husband, Nyad, was even more fitting.
-The Naiads, of which Nyad is a singular form, was the name of the Greek fresh water goddesses.
+The Naiads (of which Nyad is a singular form), was the name of the Greek fresh water goddesses.
 They ruled over rivers, brooks, streams, springs, wells, swamps, ponds and lakes.
 As a matter of fact, they ruled all water except for the oceans, which were ruled by their sisters the Oceanids.

-The family moved from New York to Florida where Aristotle was involved in building the hotel network of the Sunshine State.
-Growing up in Florida suited Diana perfectly, as she developed an interest in swimming at an early age.
-At the age of eleven, she started training hard for Coach Jack Nelson at the Pinecrest High School.
+The family moved from New York to Florida where Aristotle was involved in building a hotel network in the Sunshine State.
+Growing up in Florida suited Diana perfectly as she developed an interest in swimming at an early age.
+At the age of 11, she started training hard for Coach Jack Nelson at the Pinecrest High School.

-Her talent and willingness to submit to Nelson’s training resulted in her soon being seen as an American hope for the 1968 Olympics, until she got sick during preparations.
+Her talent and willingness to submit to years of Nelson’s training resulted in her being seen as an American hope for the 1968 Olympics, until she got sick during preparations.
 Swimming long and hard with a virus in her body had resulted in a serious case of myocarditis (inflammation of the heart muscle).
 The illness put her in bed for three months, shattering her Olympic dreams.